-Biden expected to tap Julie Chavez Rodriguez to run campaign
+Biden expected to tap Julie Rodriguez to run 2024 campaign

 She has served as Biden’s director of the White House Office of Intergovernmental Affairs since the beginning of his presidency and added the senior adviser role last June.

-Chavez Rodriguez also has deep ties to Vice President Kamala Harris.
+Rodriguez also has deep ties to Vice President Kamala Harris.
 She served on Harris’ Senate staff and on Harris’ 2020 presidential campaign as national political director and traveling chief of staff.
 She went on to be hired by Biden’s 2020 presidential campaign as a deputy campaign manager and senior adviser for Latino outreach.

 Biden is expected to formally announce his 2024 reelection campaign as soon as this week, according to three people briefed on the discussions.